adjust/cocos2dx_sdk/doc/ios/ios.md

 You can register a delegate callback to be notified of tracker attribution changes.
-Due to the different sources considered for attribution, this information can not by provided synchronously.
+Due to the different sources considered for attribution, this information can not be provided synchronously.
 Follow these steps to implement the optional delegate protocol in your app delegate:

 Please make sure to consider our [applicable attribution data